m2lines/m2lines.github.io/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# M2lines: Improving Climate Prediction Using Scientific Machine Learning
+# M2LInES: Multiscale Machine Learning In coupled Earth System Modeling

-New York University

-Columbia University

-(add all institutions)
+Welcome to M2LInES: a large international collaborative project for improving climate projections using scientific machine learning.

+Our team include scientists from New York University, Princeton, Columbia, NCAR, MIT,and CNRS.